iftec/The-Art-of-Poi/README.md

 Project was manually tested on a Samsung Zflip 3 and a Samsung A70 with success.
 Google Chrome Developer tools were used throughout the project to help me to test the responsiveness across devices.
 Google Chrome Developer tools used to emulate devices,
-- Apple iPad
+- Apple iPad Air
-- Apple iPad Pro
+- Apple iPad Mini
 - Microsoft Surface Duo
-- Motorola G4
+- Samsung Galaxy S8
 - Samsung Galaxy S5
 - Samsung Galaxy Fold
 - Google Pixel 2/2 XL